-In this case, you provide documentation for the expenses that do qualify for PPP loan forgiveness, and submit your loan forgiveness request via your PPP in the usual way
+In this case, you provide documentation for the expenses that do qualify for PPP loan forgiveness, and submit your loan forgiveness request via your PPP lender in the usual way.

 Any amount of your loan that doesn’t qualify for loan forgiveness under the PPP will need to be repaid within the term of the loan (originally 2 years, now 5 years) at 1% interest, with payments deferred until the SBA approves your application for loan forgiveness, or 10 months after the end of your covered period.
 (Note, interest still accrues during the grace period.)
 There’s no penalty for early repayment of this loan.

 How long will it take to know if my request for PPP loan forgiveness is approved?

 You won’t be able to submit a request for loan forgiveness until 8 weeks (or 24 weeks, if you applied for your PPP loan after June 3, 2020) after you receive your PPP loan (the “covered period”).
 After you submit your request, your lender will have 60 days to review the application and make a decision.

 What if I don’t get approved for PPP loan forgiveness?

 If your request for loan forgiveness is denied, you can appeal the decision with your lender.
 At that point, they may require you to provide additional documentation to support your claims.

 Let Womply help you apply for your PPP loans!

 As you know, it’s free to apply for a PPP loan, and we know you have lots of choices.
 So why should you let Womply connect you with an approved SBA lender?
 Because we know what we’re doing and people love the help we provide.
 We’ve helped over 200,000 businesses, contractors, sole proprietors, and self-employed individuals get approved.
 Don’t wait!
 The deadline is March 31, 2021.